Singapore Coffee Market Research: What Consumers Actually Want

 Singapore's coffee market is a study in contradictions.
 A nation that invented kopi peng siew dai now has more specialty coffee shops per capita than Melbourne.
 Starbucks competes with kopitiam.
 Flash Coffee competes with both.
 Luckin Coffee, Fore Coffee, and Compose Coffee pile in.

-What We're Observing
+What We Are Observing

 The Same Consumer, Four Different Choices